iggual/Timeless/Intelligent_Universe_Reflections.md

 ___Me:___

 That's fascinating reflection!
 Let's talk about The Eternal Now, Temporal Paradoxes and free will.
-My free will is obvious to me, here's my intent and muscle action makes, say this keyboard writing.
+My free will is obvious to me—or at least intuitively feels like, here's my intent and muscle action makes, say, this keyboard writing.
 But it's limited, at least physically, but where my local 'I' ends i really don't know, energetic fields goes much beyond my skin, that's proven (Kirlian & PIP cameras), but how far, ...

 ### God knows, man think,
 ### man think God knows.